 I don’t hate them because they suck, I don’t hate them because they don’t do what they say they do.
 In fact they are actually extremely impressive pieces of software.

-Ok, I’m back… Spoke to my therapist and she explained that WordPress page editors aren’t worth the coronary I am on the verge of every time I have wrestle them.
+Ok, I’m back… Spoke to my therapist and she explained that WordPress visual editors aren’t worth the coronary I am on the verge of every time I have to wrestle them.

-There are Lots of Reasons to Love These Things
+There are Lots of Reasons to Love Visual Editors

 - No need for a developer to achieve complex layouts